 - Marathi: Adulsa, Vasa

 - Telugu: Adda saramu, Addasaramu, Addasaram, Adampaka, Adasaramu

 Justicia adhatoda Scientific Classification

 The botanical name of Vasa is Adhatoda Vasica.
 It belongs to plant family Acanthaceae.
 The scientific name Adhathoda is derived from the Tamil name Adhathodau.
-Below is given taxonomical classification of plant.
+Below is given the taxonomical classification of the plant.